Fernand Lungren: Discovering Santa Fe: South-Western and Indian themes

 In 1892, the Santa Fe Railway hired Lungren to sketch scenes along its route.
-He spent eight months in Santa Fe, New Mexico, visiting the Indian pueblos and the next year spent several months living with the Hopis in Arizona.
+He spent eight months in Santa Fe, New Mexico, visiting the Indian pueblos, and the next year spent several months living with the Hopi Indians in Arizona.

 He was eventually made a member of several Indian tribes and priesthoods.
-In 1895, Lungren created illustrations of the Moquis, Navajo, and Apache for Harper’s Magazine.
+In 1895, Lungren created illustrations of the Moquis, Navajo, and Apache people for Harper’s Magazine.
 His most famous illustration "Thirst", depicting a dying man and a dead horse, was published in 1896 in Harper’s Weekly and attracted much attention across the U.S. From this time, he turned his attention to painting and sketching Indian people and their culture.

 He married Henrietta Coflin Whipple in 1898, then spent three years in London, England.
 During his stay, he exhibited some of his views of the American desert and produced a number of images of London street life.
 During their three-year stay, Lungren became highly skilled at the use of pastel, a chalk-like colored drawing medium, exhibiting the results with success.
 Lungren met many prominent artists in London, including James Abbott McNeill Whistler, with whom the couple became good friends.
 During this period, he exhibited at the Royal Academy.
 He also participated in shows at the Walker Art Gallery in Liverpool.

 Late in 1900, he traveled to Egypt for seven months with the medical scientist Henry Solomon Wellcome.
 There he created pastels of the pyramids, but many of the pastels and sketches that resulted were lost when his baggage was damaged on the return journey.